-Supporters protest outside Mac's tavern on Staten Island in defiance of COVID restrictions
+Supporters protest outside Mac's tavern on Staten Island in defiance of New York's COVID restrictions

+The bar has been fined thousands of dollars for operating past the 10 p.m. curfew

 Supporters of a New York City bar owner gathered in front of the business Wednesday to protest his arrest this week for flouting coronavirus restrictions and refusing to close down.

-Around 60 people assembled in front of Mac’s Public House in Staten Island after its co-owner Danny Presti was taken away in handcuffs Tuesday night.
+Around 60 people assembled in front of Mac’s Public House in Staten Island after its co-owner, Danny Presti, was taken away in handcuffs Tuesday night.
 Many businesses -- particularly restaurants and bars -- have been impacted severely by government-mandated closures in an effort to curb the spread of COVID-19.

 Holding signs, the protesters sang "God Bless America" and the chorus to Twisted Sister's “We’re Not Gonna Take It."